ownbee/bootstrap-grid-card/README.md

 bootstrap-grid-card
 ===================

-Do you love [Bootstrap](https://getbootstrap.com/) grid system and are looking for a way to get control over lovelace layout in both your browser and mobile app?
+Do you love [booststrap grid system](https://getbootstrap.com/docs/5.0/layout/grid/) or are just looking for a way to get control over lovelace layout on all your platforms?
 Then this card is for you.

 This card loads `bootstrap-grid.css` into lovelace and provides an easy way of configuring cards with different bootstrap classes in yaml.
+With bootstrap you can configure cards to take up different size depending on screen size:

 ![](lovelace.gif)